Losant/losant-docs/docs/experiences/walkthrough/part4.md

 1. Check the `Return tags as an object map instead of an array` checkbox.
 This changes how tags are returned.
 It makes them an object map, which is easier to work with in most cases.
 1. Set the `Result Path` to `data.devices`.

-In part 3 of this walkthrough, we showed how devices were tagged with the owner when they were created.
+In Part 3 of this walkthrough, we showed how devices were tagged with the owner when they were created.
 We can now use this tag to find all devices owned by the user that requested this endpoint.
 Losant automatically adds the Experience User to the payload whenever an authenticated route is requested, so we can get the user ID at `experience.user.id`.

 ![Experience User](/images/experiences/walkthrough/part-4/experience-user.png "Experience User")